chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 toc_icon: "user-plus"
 ---

 Join us in our scientific adventures!
-We welcome applications from prospective postdocs, graduate students, and undergraduates.
-We encourage a diversity of backgrounds.
+We welcome applications from prospective postdocs, graduate students, and undergraduates, and we value varied backgrounds and perspectives.

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}